-Editor’s Note: The previously published version of this article inaccurately described the communique of the ARF’s youth wing, writing that it specifically referenced the Ministry’s funding for houZANK u ZANQ.
+Editor’s Note: This article has been revized to clarify that the communique by the ARF’s youth wing specifically referenced the Ministry’s funding for the upcoming Mel Daluzyan documentary, rather than houZANK u ZANQ.

 YEREVAN—A public dance performance in central Yerevan ended in violence on Saturday as a mob chanting ultra-nationalist slogans attacked performers.
 According to organizers, the production entitled houZANK u ZANQ (“Excitement and Call”) examines the role of women in revolution reinterpreted as a contemporary homage to the futurist poetry tradition of early 20th-century Armenia.
 The women-led living exhibit consisted of a poetry reading by Lilith Petrosyan spoken over an interpretive dance routine choreographed by Hasmik Tangyan.